opencadc/opencadc.github.io/storage-inventory/ops/README.md

     - `cadc:TEST/data/raw/`
     - `cadc:TEST/data/raw/example/`
 - ❗ A _URI_ which has a _filepath_ of just the _filename_ (e.g. `cadc:test1.fits`) is not recommended.
+    -  It is possible to have files with the same name, as long as they are in different namespaces.
 - The part of the namespace preceding the `:` is referred to as the 'scheme' elsewhere in the documentation.
-This could be thought of as defining a group of collections (e.g. `cadc:DAO`, `cadc:CFHT`, `cadc:JCMT`)
-- The namespace hierarchy should be chosen to suit your project or telescope operations: a practical example of defining a namespace for a collection _might_ be:
-    - `cadc:DAO/` - the namespace for all files from the DAO telescope which are unique to the CADC.
-    - `cadc:DAO/camera1/raw/` - the namespace for all files from the DAO which are unprocessed raw observations using camera 1.
-    - `cadc:DAO/camera1/raw/biases/` - the namespace for the subset of all camera 1 raw files which are bias frames.
-    - `cadc:DAO/camera1/processed/` - the namespace for the subset of all processed frames from camera 1.
-    - `cadc:DAO/pi2023011/` - the namespace for the PI project designated '2023011'.
-    - alternatively, you could choose a simple flat namespace for all files, e.g. `cadc:DAO/`.
+This part of the namespace usually refers to an organization (e.g. `cadc:DAO`, `mast:JWST`)

 <a id='term-resourceid'>**resourceID**</a>
-Unique ID in a URI form associated with a deployed service.
-A `registry` service provides a look-up to translate these IDs into service URLs.
+This is an unique ID for a deployed service.
+A [`registry`](#configuration-registry) service provides a look-up to translate these IDs into service URLs.
 Example: `ivo://opencadc.org/minoc`, which might resolve to `https://www.opencadc.org/minoc`.
+- a `resourceID` is a label which identifies a service in an abstract way.
+    - ➡️ Service locations could change, but resourceIDs should not.
 - `resourceIDs` may be shared within a site -- used by local services and applications -- but may also be shared across an _organization_.
 Because the scope of a site's resourceIDs could be broad, some thought needs to be put into their definition.
-- a `resourceID` is a label which identifies a service in an abstract way.
-Service URLs might change, but resourceIDs should not.
 - the `ivo:` scheme in the `resourceID` means that the `registry` service that will be used to resolve the `resourceID` complies with the [**IVOA** registry standard](https://www.ivoa.net/documents/RegistryInterface/).
 The available CADC [`reg`](https://github.com/opencadc/reg/tree/master/cadc-registry-server) service is an example of an **IVOA** registry implementation.
 <center>
 <img src="Registry-lookup.drawio.png" width="500">